zsq978663747/Documentation/BOSCoreTechnicalWhitePaper.md

 For a chain, the growth of an active user population will promote the development of the chain, and also promote the development of DApps on the chain, this is vital to the entire ecosystem.
 In order to solve this problem, the BOS Network implements an improvement.
 The free resource quota allocated to each user can be adjusted through the parameters of the native blockchain, which is equivalent to a social security system on the BOS Network.
 In this way, the basic daily transfer needs of most users can be met, thus, there is no need to worry about the inability to use the chain functions due to the lack of initial resource stake.
 For users with greater usage requirements, resource usage beyond the minimum amount of coverage still needs to be delegated.

 ## Free Account Creation through Red Packet

 For the EOSIO main network, account creation costs pose a problem that cannot be ignored.
 The BOS Network is aimed at enriching the DApp usage on the chain, so it also provides a solution to the cost of creating accounts for users.
 Referring to the example of handing out a red packet in real life, the BOS Network will build a community-developed "red packet DApp" and will continue to provide a certain amount of free account creation opportunities through the BOS Foundation.
 Other DApp project parties or organisations can easily create accounts for users free of charge through red packets.
 The red packet DApp-related functions can be accessed through the official website or through the access points provided by each BP.

 # ThunderNode

-By improving the consensus algorithm, the reliability of a transaction on the BOS Network can be shortened to less than 3 seconds, which is still a bit diﬀers from the centralised system.
-Therefore, in order to satisfy the demand for services comparable to the centralised system, the BOS Network will provide a node that can reach the millisecond level of conﬁrmation, called ThunderNode.
+By improving the consensus mechanism, the reliable time of a transaction on the BOS chain can be shortened to less than 3s.
+This time is still somewhat different from the centralized system.
+Therefore, in order to meet the needs of such a semi-centralized system, BOS will provide a node that can achieve millisecond-level confirmation, called ThunderNode.

 Similar to Lightning Networks, most of ThunderNode's transactions are done within a local network, and ThunderNode will ensure that transactions are visible on the BOS Network and cannot be changed.
 Once the user decides to use a certain ThunderNode, they need to lock part of the balance tokens.
 This part of the balance can only be used in the ThunderNode.
 When one decides not to use ThunderNode, the remaining locked BOS can be unlocked and restored to normal use.
 Once a user chooses to use the ThunderNode and locks a certain number of tokens, he or she needs to send the registration on the BOS Network and wait for it to take effect before he or she can start using it.

 The role of being an operator of ThunderNode is completely open to competition.
 There are no hard restrictions.
 Users can also choose in accordance with their own needs.
 ThunderNode providers can obtain token remuneration through charging a certain service fee.

 # Enhanced Usability